 Jungle Bells – Winter Holidays

 During Jungle Bells the San Diego Zoo is transformed into a wild wonderland of twinkling lights, merry-making performances, and festive foods.

 Special displays and scheduled events fill the Zoo—and guests—with holiday cheer.

 Things to Do Nearby – Attractions & Activities

-The San Diego Zoo is right in the middle of beautiful and historic Balboa Park, which has a bunch of great museums, a beautiful urban park where lots of fun San Diego attractions are located.
+The San Diego Zoo is right in the middle of beautiful and historic Balboa Park, which has a bunch of great museums for the entire family to enjoy.
 Make the most of your day and walk down Park Boulevard to check out some of the attractions right in Balboa Park.

 San Diego History Center – Learn all about San Diego’s unique history and browse through the museum’s fascinating exhibits and artifacts, including an 1866 Stagecoach, a 1921 Model T Ford, and a 30′ x 30′ floor map of San Diego County.

 Reuben H. Fleet Science Center plus IMAX – Play scientist for the day by building skyscrapers, interpreting images from the Hubble Space Telescope, and comparing medical tissue samples.
 See what’s playing in the world’s largest IMAX dome for even more science-themed fun.

 San Diego Model Railroad Museum – Check out the world’s largest model railroad display and learn all about the prominent role railroads played in the westward expansion in the United States.